How to merge subtitles with any video permanently (6 ways)

 VLC subtitles settings

-28. Click on the Save button at the bottom of the window.
+32. Click on Save at the bottom of the window.

 VLC start stream button